Pete-Fowler/balanced-binary-search-tree/README.md

 # Summary

+This was a student project from 2022.
 This repository contains Node and Tree classes to create and explore a balanced binary search tree.

 # Methods